Exploring Intrusive Thoughts: How Unwanted Thoughts Impact Mental Health

 While long-term strategies may help you manage your condition, there are a few strategies you can use to manage intrusive thoughts in the moment they appear, including but not limited to the following:

-• Labeling the thought: Labeling the thought as "intrusive" may lessen its power.
-When you remind yourself, "This is just my brain doing its thing," you may reduce its impact on your emotions.
+- Labeling the thought: Labeling the thought as "intrusive" may lessen its power.
+When you remind yourself, "This is just a thought invading my brain," you may reduce the thought’s impact on your emotions.

 Intrusive thoughts can be unsettling, but they're not in charge.
 Random, disturbing thoughts don't have to define you.
 With strategies, support, and proper treatment, you may learn to manage them and reduce how they affect your life.